Luis Robert Preview, Player Props: White Sox vs. Royals

 Luis Robert At The Plate

-- He ranks 43rd in batting average, 87th in on base percentage, and seventh in slugging among the qualified hitters in baseball.
+- Among qualified hitters in MLB action, he ranks 43rd in batting average, 88th in on-base percentage, and seventh in slugging.

-- Robert is batting .474 with one homer during his last outings and is riding a five-game hitting streak.
+- Robert is batting .474 with one homer during his last outings and is on a five-game hitting streak.

-- Robert has driven home a run in 48 games this season (37.8%), including more than one RBI in 12.6% of his games and producing three or more of his team's runs on five occasions..
+- Robert has picked up an RBI in 37.8% of his games this year, with more than one RBI in 12.6% of his games.
+He has also driven in three or more runs in five contests.

+- In 63 of 127 games this season, he has scored, and 16 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.